kmamal/node-sdl/README.md

 * `<number>`

-The readings from accelerometers will include the force of gravity, so a device at rest will have an value of `STANDARD_GRAVITY` away from the center of the earth.
+The readings from accelerometers will include the force of gravity, so a device at rest will have a value of `STANDARD_GRAVITY` away from the center of the earth.
 Use this constant to correct for that if your application requires it.

 ### sdl.sensor.devices